FridayCandour/FridayCandour/README.md

 ## 🚀 Technologies & Tools

 - 🐧 I'm a Linux enthusiast with experience across some languages but most expecially:
-  - JavaScript/TypeScript (Crafting tools and applications)
+  - JavaScript/TypeScript: Building Web software, tools and applications.
-  - Front-end and back-end development with various frameworks and libraries (Golang, React, Express, ..., you name it)
+  - Front-end and back-end development with various frameworks and libraries (Golang, React, Express, Laravel and C# ...).
-  - React Native (Crafting cross-platform mobile experiences)
+  - React Native and Flutter: Creating cross-platform mobile experiences with React Native and Flutter.
-  - Proficient in C, Golang and Zig, exploring new horizons.
+  - Golang and Zig: Mastering efficient and high-performance programming.

 ## 🛠️ Featured Projects